 5. Delivery of RSE

 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Some biological aspects of RSE are also taught within the science curriculum, and other aspects are included in religious education (RE).
+Some biological aspects of RSE are also taught within the science curriculum, and other aspects are included in Religion, Ethics and Philosophy education (REP).